nodeshift/tutorial/cloud-native/README.md

    ![build process](./images/podman_build_image.png)
    </details>

-1. After build process, on Images tab the nodeserver Image should be visible.
+1. After the build process, on the `Images` tab the `nodeserver` Image should be visible.

    <details>
    <summary>Final build image (click to expand)</summary>